CheAle14/mlapibot/README.md

                 "name": "Some Name",
-                "reason": "Why this is a scam, eg, 'poor grammar'", "text": ["some triggers", "that match into the words", "of the detected text", "the trigger that matches the best will be used as the percentage match value"] },
+                "reason": "Why this is a scam, eg, 'poor grammar'", "text": ["some triggers", "that match into the words", "of the detected text", "the trigger that matches the best will be used as the percentage match value"], "template": "default"
+            },
             ...
         ]